KevCui/passgen/README.md

 ```
 ~$ ./pg.sh -c
 ```
-- Generate a password with only hex chars:
+- Generate a password with only hex chars, 25 chars:

 ```
-~$ ./pg.sh -x
+~$ ./pg.sh -x 25
 ```

 - Show generated password as output in terminal: